 All of the effort of restoring deer populations in Missouri was not for the deer but only for “hunters.”
 The conservation agency was working to increase the number of deer when there were no natural predators of deer in Missouri.
 It was a fanatical one-sided plan that evolved into turning thousands of acres into “killing fields” where deer were being produced just for hunters to kill.

-It should be against the law to kill wild animals for sport or trophies.
-Deer and other animals are a lot more interesting and inspiring when they are living, breathing creatures than when they’re dead with bullet and arrow riddled dismembered corpses.
-Wildlife should be preserved and not exterminated by blood thirsty, kill crazed hunters!
+There will be no justice for wild animals until the unnecessary killing of wild animals is outlawed.
+Deer and other animals are a lot more interesting and inspiring when they are alive and breathing than when they are corpses riddled with bullets and arrows.
+Wildlife should be preserved and never be allowed to be needlessly exterminated by blood thirsty, kill crazed hunters!

 --Marlin O. Wallace